phemelomakgopa/MyVirtualCV/README.md

 - EmailJS API (for Contact Form)
 - GitHub Pages (Deployment)

+## 🔍 Known Issues

+- Some image files may not display correctly on GitHub Pages due to case sensitivity
+- Hard reload might be needed after first visit

+#### Thank you for Visiting my Virtual CV!!!

 > 🔧 *This project is for personal showcase and is open to inspiration and forks, but not for commercial use without permission.*